YueLiPicasso/unification/UserGuide.md

 ##Doing Your Calculation

 After you have  GHCi installed, you would need to download the source code by clicking the "Download Zip" button on the home page.
 You will get a zip file named as `unification-master.zip`.
-You would need to unzip it to get a folder with contains the source code.
+You would need to unzip it to get a folder which contains the source code.
 The folder will have a default name `unification-master`, if you open this folder, you will find there is a nested folder which is also named as `unification-master`.
 This (inconvinience, if any) is not in my control.
 Open  this folder you will find the source code.
 Once you have obtained the source code, you can start using the software to unify your terms.

 ### Using Robinson's Algorithm